NPR Privacy Notice for EU Users

 - The dates, times, duration and frequency of your interactions with our Services, search terms, the media files you download, interact with or share, favorites you select, and your navigation path through our Services.

-- Listening data, including information about your interactions with NPR podcasts and other media files, such as time and date stamps for when a file is downloaded and when playback of a particular segment or sponsorship message starts, stops, is skipped or paused.
+- Listening and usage data, including information about your interactions with NPR podcasts and other media files, such as time and date stamps for when a file is downloaded and when playback of a particular segment or sponsorship credit or marketing message starts, stops, is skipped or paused.

 - Information about your interactions with our email messages.